membraneframework/membrane_tutorials/basic_pipeline/8_Mixer.md

 A careful reader might notice, that we are holding only a reference to only one buffer for each track, instead of a list of all the potentially unprocessed buffers - does it mean that we are losing some of them?
 Not at all, since we are taking advantage of the elements which have appeared earlier in the pipeline and which provide us an ordered list of frames on each of the inputs - however, we will need to process each buffer just at the moment it comes on the pad.

 The logic we gonna implement can be described in the following three steps:
-+ If all the 'active' tracks (in the `:started` state or the ones in the `:finished` state but with the unprocessed buffer in the `Track` structure) - output the one with the lower timestamp.
++ If all the tracks are in the 'active' state ('active' means - the ones in the `:started` state or the ones in the `:finished` state but with an unprocessed buffer in the `Track` structure) - output the one with the lower timestamp.
 Otherwise do nothing.
 + If all the tracks are in the `:finished` state and their `:buffer` is empty - send the `:end_of_stream` event.
 + For all the tracks which are in the `:started` state and their buffer is empty - demand on the pad corresponding to that track.